 - Happiness of Your Canine Companion

 - Note: I have this one too and love it.
 Sometimes my family is jealous of the “toppings” I make just for the dogs food.

 - The Organic Dog Biscuit Cookbook Kit – This includes 25 recipes + doggie cookie cutters

 Dog Bone cookie cutters are really hard to find in the stores, so here are some you can snag at Amazon.com.
-There are all sizes of dog bones, fire hydrants, dog paws, and even a Cookie Cutter for only $.88!
+There are all sizes of dog bones, fire hydrants, dog paws, and even a Cookie Cutter!
 Gonna have to get that one on my next order!